 In an increasingly competitive global market, innovative industrial manufacturers are moving away from selling products and towards selling outcome-based services.
 Guaranteeing the outcome of a product or service, rather than just the product itself, is a bold move that requires a profound shift in how value is created, delivered and captured.

 This alignment with customer outcomes brings a multitude of new variables into play and, with them, a lot more risk.
-New, different business models and delivery processes need to be considered and implemented, but there is a significant gap in knowledge for manufacturers seeking to lead in the diversification of the market.
+New business model elements and delivery processes need to be considered and implemented, but there is a significant gap in knowledge for manufacturers seeking to implement them.

 Esade Associate Professor of Innovation Management Ivanka Visnjic and co-authors David Sjödin, Vinit Parida and Marin Jovanovic have addressed this gap with new research into the processes of business model innovation for outcome-based services in a B2B industrial setting.

 In addition to contributing important literature to this currently under-researched area, the research provides a thorough understanding of the link between value creation, value capture and the interactions between provider and customer – with important implications for industrial managers.

 When it comes to outcomes, the value promised to the client (value creation) must be underpinned by the contract terms (value capture).
 For the provider, guaranteeing outcomes rather than product performance means shifting the focus from conversations about product quality to service outcomes over the lifetime of the product.
 Identifying the scope of a project and working closely with clients to understand their processes and required outcomes is essential from the start of negotiations.

 And while it is important not to get mired in the finer details early on, understanding how the service will be delivered is a key requirement for successful business model innovation.
 The scope and the level of detail involved in the service may change as the contracting and delivery process develops, but the value creation and value capture must be considered simultaneously throughout.